Tales from the Road

 Which was your favourite…?

-Place: Park City is a great place for outdoor enthusiasts.
+Park City, located just 40 minutes from Salt Lake City, is a great place for outdoor enthusiasts.
 You can enjoy skiing in the winter and activities such as e-biking, mountain biking, fishing, hiking and golf in the summer.
-It’s a great destination to end your holiday after exploring the national parks as it’s close to Salt Lake City for your return flight to the UK as well.
+It’s a great destination to end your Utah holiday after exploring the national parks as it’s very close to the International airport in Salt Lake City for your return flight to the UK as well.

-Excursion: The Cathedral Valley Jeep Tour with Sleeping Rainbow Adventures was a once-in-a-lifetime adventure.
-We spent six hours driving around the remote northern district of Capitol Reef National Park which is rarely ever seen by visitors.
+The Cathedral Valley Jeep Tour with Sleeping Rainbow Adventures was a once-in-a-lifetime adventure.
+We spent six hours driving around the towering cliffs of the remote northern district of Capitol Reef National Park which is rarely ever seen by visitors.
 The landscape is spectacular, and we got to enjoy it all to ourselves.
 We had a picnic in the park and then enjoyed a beautiful sunset before being dropped back at our hotel.

 Hiking the Narrows in Zion National Park was fabulous.
 This is a hike unlike any I have done before.
 It was challenging in places, but I felt a real sense of achievement afterwards and would recommend anyone visiting Zion to give it a go.